 While poor oral hygiene definitely contributes to the development of gum disease, there can be many other factors involved.
 Tobacco use, stress, a bad diet, genetics, and certain illnesses such as diabetes can all increase your risk of developing gum disease.
 And as we’ve explained before, even being pregnant makes you more susceptible!

 We also don’t want our patients to think that if they are cavity-free they couldn’t possibly have gum disease.
 Gum disease is painless in its beginning stages and many people don’t know they have it.
 That’s why proper oral hygiene and twice-yearly visits to your dentist are essential for your oral health, even if you don’t have a cavity!
-Plus who doesn’t want to come see our dental hygienists Scarlet, Ashley and Kristin twice a year?
+Plus who doesn’t want to come to see our dental hygienists Scarlet, Ashley and Kristin twice a year?

 Myth #3: Gum Disease Is Irreversible